MAIN TYPES OF BINOCULARS

 In Asia, companies producing their own binoculars, or at least essential parts, include the following Japanese entities: Canon, Fujinon, Kowa, Nikon, Olympus, Pentax, Vixen.
 All of those have outsourced the lower end of their product lines over the last few years to Chinese manufacturers.
 Beside those seven companies, Japan is home to large companies producing binoculars for third parties and sold under third party tradenames, the most important one being Kamakura, which manufactures parts and entire binoculars for leading European and American customers in the optics and outdoor businesses.

 In China, the market leader is KUO (Kunming United Optics).
 KUO designs, manufactures and sells their own instruments, but is today also the global leader producing parts and entire binoculars for the worldwide binocular markets, lately even in the high end market segment (e.g. for astro instruments).
+In 2024, KUO’s subsidiary Sky Rover launched a serious of high end binoculars under the name “Banner Cloud” (sizes 8×42, 10×42, 10×50, 12×50), touted by some as coming “frighteningly close to the very best in their aperture class”.
 If you buy binoculars today that are labelled “China” or “Made in China” (and you will nowadays find that label even on instruments with the prestigious blue “Zeiss” logo), there is a high chance that it has been manufactured by KUO.
-Some companies, such as Oberwerk of the US, source from other manufacturers in China, but do not disclose their names.
+Some companies, such as Oberwerk of the US, seem to source from other manufacturers in China, but do not disclose their names.

 Will the entire binocular production eventually move to China?
 The future will tell.
 But with some of the famous and once prestigious European sports optics companies now owned by financial investors (with in some cases reduced investment budgets and company restructurings, including layoffs); with optics and photo shops nowadays frequently slashing their inventories and running a tight working capital figure; and with consumers now often buying their optics equipment online or from large department stores, binocular markets are expected to undergo significant changes in the future.